The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A time complexity theorem

-The proof of Theorem \ref{thm:CorrectnessOfTheAlg} is quite technical (see Section \ref{sec:Proofs}), but the main idea regarding the bound on the time complexity is simple: each time a ray is shot, a new edge of the cell is detected or a vertex is found.
+The proof of Theorem \bref{thm:CorrectnessOfTheAlg} is quite technical, but the main idea regarding the bound on the time complexity is simple.
+Indeed, suppose that we consider the cell of the site $p_k$.
+Each time a ray is shot during the running of Algorithm 1, there can be three cases: either a new edge of the cell is detected, or a vertex is found, or the subwedge induced by the shot ray and another ray does not contain vertices.
 This shows (after a careful counting) that the number of rays used for each cell is bounded by a universal constant times the number of edges in the cell.
-The operations done along a given ray for detecting its endpoint are mainly distance comparisons (or some $O(1)$ operations).
-The maximum number of such operations, compared between all the shot rays, is $r_k$, and the upper bound follows.
-As for the upper bound on the whole diagram, one observes that the total number of edges is of the order of the size of the diagram and recalls the well known fact that this size is $O(n)$ (see \cite[p.
-347]{Aurenhammer}, \cite[pp. 173-5]{ORourke1994}).
-Since $r_k$ is bounded by $O(n)$ (for each $k$), the bound $O(n^2)$ follows (see later paragraphs for better estimates under additional assumptions).
+The operations done along a given ray for detecting its endpoint are mainly distance comparisons and some $O(1)$ operations such as simple arithmetic and operations related to the memory.
+The maximum number of the distance comparisons, compared between all the shot rays, is $r_k$, and the upper bound follows.